nmssalman/LocationPicker/README.md

 You can define your custom data source.
 By default there are 2 `DataSources` which ask for information based on the user input, but you can add a third one.

-Leku will priories your data source looking for information.
-If no result is provided, Leku data sources will complete the information.
+Location Picker will priories your data source looking for information.
+If no result is provided, Location Picker data sources will complete the information.

 > This implementation shows how to only implement the Place API resolution.
 You can omit your repository from performing any query by returning `null` or `emptyList()`.
 ```kotlin